 • Timelines will indicate the earliest date for your return to safe and suitable modified or alternate duties.

-• Your healthcare provider can also share information about your abilities with your employer.
+• Your healthcare provider can also share information about your abilities by completing a Functional Ability Form or medical note that you can share with your employer.

 The WCB's Role

-• Your WCB adjudicator or case manager will monitor your return to work plan and assist with your wage loss benefits.
+• Your WCB adjudicator or case manager will monitor your return to work plan and assist with your wage loss and other benefits you may be entitled to.

 • Your WCB adjudicator or case manager will become involved to assist you if you need help in your return to work plan – we’re here to help.